 Attempting to debug code asynchronously can be frustrating to both you and us, so we discourage use of forum for these issues.
 However, if it not possible for you to come to LaIR or office hours due to timezone, you may ask for debugging help on Ed.
 Note that any assignment code posted on Ed must be in a private post.

 ❓I have an administrative question:

-Post on Ed if it's not specific to you, or email Nick/Kylie for private matters.
+Post on Ed if it's a question of general nature, or email Chris or Chase for private matters.

 ❓I want to chat about life and programming / I need to restrategize:

 Anyone on the course staff would appreciate a good conversation about where this crazy world is headed.
-If you are interested in more specific career advice, ideas on how to restrategize your learning, or just want to talk about life at Stanford, please feel free to join Kylie or Nick's individual office hours.
+If you need help to restrategize your learning, advice on research/internships/next steps or just want to talk about life at Stanford.

 We have no expectations for students who come to office hours - it's totally fine to just come with a general sense of confusion or the desire to work and ask us questions whenever you need to.